 If we look at the above graph, we note that Starbucks has the highest cash ratio (0.468x in FY2016) as compared Colgate and Procter & Gamble.
-But what does it mean by cash ratio?
+But what does it mean by Cash Coverage Ratio?
 Does it matter if this ratio of a company is more than 1?
 We will find out in this article.

-In this article, we look at the nuts and bolts of cash ratio –
+In this article, we look at the nuts and bolts of Cash Coverage Ratio –

 - What is Cash Ratio?